-STANDARD TWO: Supportive Ongoing Relationships
+STANDARD 2: Supportive Ongoing Relationships

-The afterschool staff engages its participants as partners in the program and encourages the children and youth to work together.
+The afterschool program staff involves youth as partners in the program and encourages children and youth to work together.

-STANDARD THREE: Positive and Inclusive Environment
+STANDARD 3: Positive and Inclusive Environment

 The afterschool program promotes psychological and emotional safety.
 The afterschool program staff creates a welcoming environment that fosters a sense of belonging for children and youth, families and staff.